ghuntley/ghuntley.github.io/_posts/2016/2016-05-04-announcing-httpclientdiagnostics.md

 layout:     post
 title:      Announcing HttpClientDiagnostics
 date:       2016-05-04
 summary:    HttpClientDiagnostics is a cross platform, portable class library that provides tracing/logging telemetry of Microsoft.Net.HttpClient requests.
-In the spirit of "applications decide the logging framework, libraries should play nice" this package does _not_ require any external dependencies or abstractions like Common.Logging.
-Logging all happens automatically, behind the scenes, without you needing to know how or care how to wire this up thanks to the amazing LibLog.
-It’s like magic!
-Its the future.
 categories: android ios xamarin logging tracing diagnostics liblog httpclient rest networking
 ---

 [HttpClientDiagnostics](https://github.com/ghuntley/HttpClientDiagnostics) is a cross platform, portable class library that provides tracing/logging telemetry of [Microsoft.Net.HttpClient](https://www.nuget.org/packages/Microsoft.Net.Http/) requests.
 In the spirit of "applications decide the logging framework, libraries should play nice" this package does _not_ require any external dependencies or abstractions like Common.Logging.
-Logging all happens automatically, behind the scenes, without you needing to know how or care how wiring works this up thanks to the amazing LibLog.
+Logging all happens automatically, behind the scenes, without you needing to know how or care how to wire this up this up thanks to the amazing LibLog.
 [It’s like magic!
 Its the future](http://nblumhardt.com/2016/04/which-logging-abstraction-should-i-use/).

 ## Supported Platforms
 * .NET 4.5